ktorio/ktor-klip/proposals/0004-open-api.md

 The proposed solution addresses the need to provide an unobtrusive way to inject OpenAPI documentation into Ktor's current routing API.
 It covers all requirements for serving the specification from the application and should satisfy the general needs for API developers.

+# Open Questions
+[open-questions]: #open-questions

+There are some important technical details that will require testing:

+1. How robust will the annotation processing be?
+    - For example, when calling the routing API from a custom function, can we trace the path value?
+2. What will be the performance impact?
+    - If there is an impact, we ought to relegate the Gradle task to production builds only.
+3. How can we update the specification incrementally at runtime?
+    - It would be ideal if changes to the comments could be detected and reflected in the specification while the server is running in development mode.

+During the prototyping phase, we should find answers to these questions and adjust the design accordingly.

 # Future Directions
 [future-directions]: #future-directions

-In this document, we mentioned future plans for developing an alternative routing API that includes all required information.
-We have not yet started work on this, but we expect to have a prototype ready in the next few months.
+In this document, we mentioned plans for developing an alternative routing API that includes all required information.
+We have not yet started work on this, but we expect to have a proposal ready in the next few months.